 - Formative Quizzes (10%) Formative quizzes will be given weekly.
-These quizzes are intended primarily to show students where their understanding is weakest and help to focus their study topics.
-All quizzes are closed book (no books, notes or "cheat-sheets"), individual assignments.
+These quizzes are intended primarily to show students where their understanding is weakest and help to focus their study efforts.
+All quizzes are closed book (no books, notes, or "cheat-sheets"), individual assignments.
 Calculators are allowed and a formula sheet will be provided.
-Formative quizzes will likely be given during the first 10-20 minutes of class every Thursday. - Summative Quizzes (25%) More detailed, summative quizzes will be given approximately every fourth week to gauge students' level of understanding of the material.
-The summative quizzes will be longer than formative quizzes and will cover all material discussed over the approximately three week period.
+Formative quizzes will likely be given during the first 10-20 minutes of class every Thursday. - Summative Quizzes (25%) More detailed, summative quizzes will be given approximately every four weeks to gauge students' level of understanding of the material.
+The summative quizzes will be longer than formative quizzes and will cover all material discussed since the last summative quiz.
 All quizzes are closed book (no books, notes or "cheat-sheets"), individual assignments.
 Calculators are allowed and a formula sheet will be provided.
-Summative quizzes will likely be given during the discussion session on Thursdays.

-- Homework (25%) Homework sets will be assigned using the WebAssign online homework system that can be accessed through Blackboard.
+Summative quizzes will likely be given during the help session time on Thursdays. - Homework (25%) Homework sets will be assigned using the WebAssign online homework system that can be accessed through Blackboard.
+Written homework may also be assigned occasionally.
 It is very important to start early and finish homework on time.
-There is a 25% penalty for each submission beyond 3.
+A penalty is applied for too many submissions for a problem.
 To avoid this penalty, students should work each problem carefully on paper before submitting solutions.
 This will also be very helpful when studying for tests. - As scientists and engineers normally work in groups, students are encouraged to work together on homework to teach and learn from each other.
 However, each student is responsible for understanding all details of a problem solution. - Homework help sites such as Chegg are a liability, not a resource.
 Depending on sites like these is a sure way to do poorly on a quiz or exam.
 Instead, work with group members, the TA, or the instructor.
 Teaching peers is a great way to solidify your understanding! - Students may be required to turn in written homework solutions or video descriptions for grading.
-This will be done through Blackboard.
 Students should use a good problem-solving strategy, such as the GOAL strategy outlined in additional handouts. - There is no penalty for extensions past the due date during the first two weeks of class.
-After the first two weeks, there will be a 20% penalty per extension.
-Extensions will be for two days past the due date. - Pre-class assignments (10%) Pre-class assignments include textbook readings and watching minilecture videos.
-Reading guides will be provided as an aid to get the most out of the reading and videos.
-Simple questions will be included in the reading guides, which will be graded.
+After the first two weeks, there will be a 20% penalty per extension beyond the last homework for the chapter.
+Extensions will be for two days past the due date. - Pre-class assignments (10%) Pre-class assignments include textbook readings and short example problems.
+Reading guides will be provided as an aid to get the most out of the reading.
 A 50% penalty will be assessed for late submissions. - Participation (10%) Students are expected to attend all classes.
-The attendance grade will be derived from TopHat clicker questions, in-class activities, and exit tickets.
-Every four unexcused absences will lower one letter grade for the course, according to the grading scale below. - Final exam (20%) The final exam is comprehensive and will include multiple question formats, including true-or-false, multiple choice, fill-in-the-blank, and free-response.
-The final exam date is Monday, December 5, at 4 pm
+The attendance grade will be derived from clicker questions, in-class activities, and exit tickets.
+Every four unexcused absences will result in a drop of one letter grade for the course, according to the grading scale below. - Final exam (20%) The final exam is comprehensive and will include multiple question formats, including true-or-false, multiple choice, fill-in-the-blank, and free-response.
+The final exam date is Thursday, May 9, at 8:00 am.